 Hermit crab houses are recommended if you are keeping the bug for more than 24 hours.
-Also changing the flowers and twigs are necessary before they get rotten as the fresh environment will help your bug to thrive well.
+You can get a small terrarium that suits the needs of your ladybug if you are planning to keep it as a pet in your house.
+Changing the flowers and twigs before they get rotten is also necessary as the fresh environment will help your bug to thrive well.

-Remember the size of your bug and feed accordingly.
+Remember, what you feed your ladybug and how often, both depend on the size of the bug.
 Too much feeding is highly discouraged.
 You can use a small container like a cap of the bottle to feed the bug.
 Feed a small amount of honey to your ladybug with the help of the cap, or you can feed it lettuce which is favorable to them.
 Feeding raisins will also add a special taste to their tiny mouth.
-Twice a day feeding is just enough.
+Feeding twice a day is just enough.

 3. Giving Water to your Bug

-Giving water to your bug is very easy.
-Just add two to three drops of water in a cotton ball or a small tissue and put it inside the container, it will have it according to its need.
+They do need water regularly, and giving it to them is very easy.
+Just add two to three drops of water in a cotton ball or a small tissue and put it inside the container.
+The bug will have it according to its need.
 Just do not put a large container filled with water as there’s a possibility that your bug might drown.

 4. Whether to release or not?

-In case you like your ladybug too much then you can keep it, but releasing it to the wild is recommended if you cannot take proper care of it daily.
+In case you like your ladybug too much then you can keep it, but releasing it into the wild is recommended if you cannot look after it daily to keep it alive and healthy.

 What Do Ladybugs Eat-In the Wild?

-Ladybugs are more than 5,000 different species, all of which are omnivorous in nature.
-They can sustain on both plants and animals.
+There are more than 5,000 different species of ladybugs, all of which are omnivorous in nature.
+They can sustain on both plants and smaller insects.

-Most of the people who love the ladybugs for their beauty do not know that they are very useful to the gardeners.
+Most of the people who love ladybugs for their beauty do not know that they are very useful to the gardeners too.
 Farmers love these bugs for their appetite as they voraciously eat plant-eating insects.